denis-beurive/pykad/documentation/k-bucket.md

 * If the least responds to the ping, then it is moved to the tail of the k-bucket (since it becomes the most recently seen node).
-* If the least does not respond to the ping, then it is evicted from the k-bucket and _node1_ is inserted to the end of the k-bucket.
+* If the least does not respond to the ping, then it is evicted from the k-bucket and _node1_ is inserted to the tail of the k-bucket.

 ![](images/k-bucket-4.png)